 Most estate plans begin with the last will and testament, customarily referred to as the will.
 The will is a legal instrument that dictates who will inherit your property and other assets (collectively known as your estate) after you die.
-A will also identifies who will manage your estate and distribute its assets according to your wishes.
-This individual, known as the executor, also ensures that creditors are paid from your estate for valid final expenses you owed upon your death.
+A will also identify who will manage your estate and distribute its assets according to your wishes.
+This individual, known as the executor, also ensures that creditors are paid from your estate for valid final expenses you owe upon your death.

 - Assist with a business succession plan